Diane Lourdes Dick

 Bankruptcy's Corporate Tax Loophole, 82 FORDHAM L. REV. 2273 (2014).

 The Chapter 11 Efficiency Fallacy, 2013 B.Y.U.
 L.REV 759 (2013).

 Confronting the Certainty Imperative in Corporate Finance Jurisprudence, forthcoming in UTAH L. REV. (2011).

 Tax and Economic Policy Responses to the Medicaid Long-Term Care Financing Crisis: A Behavioral Economics Approach, 5 CARDOZO PUB.
 L. POL'Y & ETHICS J. 379 (2007).

 Legal Ethics, Commercial Practice, and the Certainty Imperative: A Cautionary Note, 40 N. Ky.
 L. Rev. 279 (2012) (invited symposium submission).

 Making Real Estate Joint Venture Marriages Last: Lessons Learned From a Downturned Economy, FLA.
 REAL ESTATE J. (2009) (co-authored with Steven D. Lear).

-The Case of the Little Yellow Cuban Biplane: Can Interest Analysis Reconcile Conflicting Provisions in Federal Statutes and International Treaties?
-57 FLA.
+Note, The Case of the Little Yellow Cuban Biplane: Can Interest Amalysis Reconcile Conflicting Provisions in Federal Statutes and International Treaties?, 57 FLA.
 L. REV. 91 (2005).

 Seattle University School of Law